The Kettler brother (Clarence, Milton, and Charles) built Montgomery Village after Clarence had the idea of building a special town.

 Though the golf course and Lake Whetstone opened a little before, the first residents moved into Montgomery Village in September of 1967.

 In 1968, Whetstone Elementary School and Montgomery Village Junior High opened.
 Students still traveled to Gaithersburg and Seneca Valley High Schools until Watkins Mill opened in 1989.

-Montgomery Village has been home to the YMCA, Sir Walter Raleigh, Athena restaurant (where two of my grandparents once worked), Bob's Big Boy, and many more great places that are no longer there.
+Montgomery Village has been home to the YMCA, Sir Walter Raleigh, Athena restaurant (where two of my grandparents once worked), Bob’s Big Boy, and many more memorable places that are no longer there.

 In 1998 Montgomery Village began using 20886 as its zip code.

 Currently, MV has over 40,000 residents and recently celebrated its 50th anniversary in 2016.

 Many people think the logo, seen in our featured image, is a picture of trees.
 It’s actually two people reaching for the heavens as a symbol for peace.